smflores1/Insights-coding-challenge-find-political-donors/README.md

 Alternatively, make X your present working directory, and run the shell script "run.sh" by typing the following into the command line:

 ./run.sh

+### Input Data

+The script find_political_donors.py accepts as input a text file generically titled "itcont.txt" via sys.argv.
+The input file itcont.txt can be any file found at http://classic.fec.gov/finance/disclosure/ftpdet.shtml#a2017_2018 under "Contributions from Individuals" and pertaining to political campaign contributions between the years 2010 -- 2018.
+(Use any file beginning with the prefix "itcont" and ending with ".txt".)
+It is a text file where each line has 21 pipe-delimited fields, described at http://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml.

+An very small example of the itcont.txt file may be downloaded at https://github.com/InsightDataScience/find-political-donors too.

+### Output Data

+The script find_political_donors.py ouputs two text files, respectively titled "medianvals_by_zip.txt" and "medianvals_by_date.txt" and described at https://github.com/InsightDataScience/find-political-donors.

 ### Required libraries